reelyactive/reposition/README.md

       horizontalPlaneRotation: 0
     }

-At present, the origin offset coordinate system is assumed to be WGS84.
+At present, the `originOffset` coordinate system is assumed to be WGS84.
 In future, an additional property may be added to specify this coordinate system.

 Contributing